CookingWithCale/WikiSpy/docs/RAD/SystemModels/Scenarios/UseCase.ResearchContributor.md

 ***Entry Condition***

-1. Jeff needs to research a Wikipedia admin that is suspected of working for China.
+1. Jeff needs to research a Wikipedia contributor that is suspected of working for China.

 ***Flow of Events***